sf-wdi-34/conplete-api/instructions.md

 ### Set Up Conferences

-1. Generate a new rails project (called `con-pletionist`).
+1. Generate a new rails project (called `con-plete`).
 Use a postgres database, skip Rails' built-in Minitest tests, and use the `--api` option to let Rails know your app should be set up as just a back-end API.

   <details>
     <summary>Stuck?
 Click to see the Terminal command to run.</summary>
-    In your Terminal, run `rails new con-pletionist  --database=postgresql -T --api`
+    In your Terminal, run `rails new con-plete  --database=postgresql -T --api`
   </details>

   **Next up:** explore scaffolding